cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 <HighlightBox type="tip">

-It is best practice to to declare an interface that narrowly declares the functions from other modules that you expect for your module.
+It is best practice to declare an interface that narrowly declares the functions from other modules that your module will use.
 The conventional file for these declarations is `x/checkers/types/expected_keepers.go`.

 </HighlightBox>